Table of contents

 Are high-fiber foods healthy?

-Yes.Dietary fiber occurs naturally inwholesome, plant-based foodsfound in whole plant foods.
+Yes.Dietary fiber is naturally found inwholesome, plant-based foodsfound in whole plant foods.
 These also contain a variety of other health-promoting substances such asvitamins, minerals and secondary plant substances.
 These foods therefore form the basis of a balanced diet.

 What are low-fiber foods?